petreleven/badger/README.md

-Here's an improved version of your README with better structure, formatting, and clarity.

----

 # badgetWorker

 A cron worker implementation in Go that utilizes Redis as a data queue and for distributed locking.
 This project is heavily inspired by [brooce](https://github.com/SergeyTsalkov/brooce).